mycroftwilde/devil-steps-in-a-myth-system/artist/README.md

 so I could move to the couch

-that ... on a long enough timeline with all the sleeping issues... she never moved to the couch once herself.
+that ... on a long enough timeline with all the sleeping issues... she never moved to the couch herself.
 She eventually, or we both did, subconciously adjusted in little ways, but I was the one moving to change myself again.

 I felt isolated